 - 1. Perform a fresh installation on a new boot device. - 2.
-Import your volumes in Storage \rightarrow Auto Import Volume. - 3.
-Restore the configuration in System ightarrow General ightarrow Upload Config.
+Import your volumes in Storage $\rightarrow$ Auto Import Volume. - 3.
+Restore the configuration in System o General o Upload Config.

 Note: You cannot restore a saved configuration which is newer than the installed version.
 For example, if you reboot into an older version of the operating system, you cannot restore a configuration that was created in a later version.